-Participants review standardized achievement tests, criterion-referenced tests, and curriculum-based measurement, and interpret results as they relate to program planning for learners with diverse learning needs in general education classrooms.
-The course emphasizes developing curricular-based assessments, determining local and school norms for tests, and evaluating learners' progress and performance in academic and social curricular areas.
-(3 credits)
+Participants review standardized achievement tests, criterion-referenced tests, and curriculum-based measurement, and interpret results as they relate to program planning for learners with diverse learning needs in general education

-878.505 Cooperative Learning for Diverse School Programs
+ED.878.505 Cooperative Learning for Diverse School Programs

 Participants explore the recent research on cooperative learning and develop methods for using cooperative systems in heterogeneous settings that accommodate individuals with a range of diverse learning needs.
 Participants discuss cooperative and peer learning programs and explore research findings and practical classroom organization and instructional strategies.
 (3 credits)